Back to Blog

 Oregon

-Oregon looks similar to other comprehensive-law states at first glance, but the statute includes a feature that can affect both policy drafting and internal data mapping.
+Oregon looks similar to other comprehensive-law states at first glance, but the statute adds a requirement that affects both policy drafting and internal data mapping.
 Oregon gives consumers the right to obtain, at the controller's option, a list of specific third parties to which the controller has disclosed the consumer's personal data or any personal data.

 That is more specific than the category-level disclosure many privacy teams are used to.
-If the Oregon law applies, your business should think beyond broad privacy policy categories and make sure its data map can support a more detailed downstream disclosure when a consumer asks for it.
+If the Oregon law applies, your business should think beyond broad privacy policy categories, because the data map has to support a more detailed downstream disclosure when a consumer asks for it.

-For drafting purposes, Oregon is a reminder that a privacy policy is only part of the compliance project.
-The internal data inventory has to be detailed enough to support the rights the law gives consumers.
+For drafting purposes, Oregon shows that the privacy policy is only part of the compliance project.
+The internal data inventory has to be detailed enough to support the rights the law grants consumers.

 Texas